melian009/Ecoevon/README.md

+# Ecoevon -- Eco-evolutionary networks

-# Ecoevon contains three parts
+#This repo contains three parts

 A main talk in the folder TALK containing the lecture Eco-evolutionary networks with all the slides and the beamer latex files